Homemade Cleaners: Multipurpose, Walls, Herbal & More

 3 drops tea tree essential oil

 - Mix all ingredients together and stir until dry ingredients dissolve.
 Pour into spray bottle.
 To use, spray as needed on any surface except glass.
-Scrub and rinse with clean, damp cloth.
+Scrub and rinse with damp cloth.

 *Source: The Herb Companion, September 1999